Adam Hammill

-Adam James Hammill (born 25 January 1988) is an English footballer who plays as a winger for Prescot Cables.
+Adam James Hammill (born 25 January 1988) is an English footballer who plays as a winger for Maghull.
 Hammill represented England U21s, though he also qualified to play for the Republic of Ireland at international level.

 Hammill is a product of the Liverpool academy, but failed to make a league appearance for the club at senior level, before leaving to join Championship side Barnsley in 2009.
 After a successful period at Barnsley, he entered the Premier League when he moved to Wolverhampton Wanderers in 2011, with whom he remained until 2013.

 In 2015, Hammill returned to Barnsley on a short-term contract but remained until 2018.